mcarloai/minerbabe-kbminer/README.md

 * KBminer supports mining **AE** with 1% of devfee.

 # Usage
-KBminer is available for public download and use.
+KBminer is available for download and use.

 1. [Download](https://github.com/mcarloai/minerbabe-kbminer/releases) KBminer and extract it to a folder.
 2. Find the script file for this coin.